The largest library in the country opens in Ballyfermot Dublin with a new and modern approach.

 A multi-purpose, community-based activity centre.
 For children and adults it is a new adventure in community relations.

-The services for children offers more than books with creative toys and games geared to stimulate new interests.
+The service for children offers more than books with creative toys and games geared to stimulate new interests.
 They can also listen to as well as read stories.

 Ballyfermot Public Library (1981)